 Focus on What You Want, not What You Have Now

-Now if you instead, focus on what you want, what you really want, that’s a whole lot more empowering manner to live.
+Now if you instead, focus on what you want, what you really want, that’s a much more empowering way to live.
 What do you want in your life?
-Identify what you want, figure out your strategy and your plan, then get there.
+Identify what you want, figure out your strategy and your plan, and then get there.

-My personal 5-step ESPER goal achievement series will help.
-When you’re inspired by a vision that drives you, you reach that goal no matter what.
+When you’re inspired by a vision that drives you, you will reach that goal no matter what.
 Your obstacles are only what you see when you take your eyes off your goal.
 Pick the skills, learn them, put in your 10,000 hours and more, and you’ll be there faster than you realize.

 Everyone starts from somewhere.
 It doesn’t matter what you have or don’t have now.
-It’s more important that you get clear on what you want and move toward there.
+It’s more important that you get clear on what you want and move towards there.

 The interesting thing is, when you start doing that, you’ll realize you had a lot of things all along.
 All of a sudden, the past skill sets that you acquired comes in handy.
 Your past knowledge becomes applicable.
 People you knew before fall into place one way or another to aid you.
 And even if you don’t, as I mentioned earlier, it’s a matter of creating the connections to drive you forward.